 For students of class 6 who are preparing their best performance for their class 6 CBSE final exams, it is important for them to work on NCERT Solutions for class 6 Science Chapter 12.
-That is why we have provided NCERT Solutions For Class 6 Science Chapter 12 Electricity and Circuits for students to sharpen their skills in the topic of Electricity, Circuits and everything in between.
-With the help of NCERT Solutions For Class 6 Science Chapter 12 pdf, a student can learn the topic with the help of textbook questions and solved answers.
+That is why we have provided Chapter 12 Electricity and Circuits for students to sharpen their skills in the topic of Electricity, Circuits and everything in between.
+With the help of NCERT Solutions Chapter 12 pdf for Class 6 Science, a student can learn the topic with the help of textbook questions and solved answers.
+This chapter 12 comprises of various concepts.
+They are –

 Q1.
 Complete the sentence: